The views expressed by the host on this program, now documented to be almost always right 99.7% of the time.

 He may have reached his tipping point.

-He said he just learned.
+He said, he just learned.

-Now you and I, you've known this for 20 years.
+Now, you and I, you've known this for 20 years.

-This is instruct.
+This is instruction.

 And when he learned that, he was beside himself.